Yu-Tsern/DigitalCertificateLab/lab1/README.md

 apt-get install curl
 ```

 When the installation is completed, modify the hosts file.
-The hosts file translates names of websites to IP addresses before the machine made a DNS request.
-To modigy it, change the permission of this file
+It is the file that translates names of websites to IP addresses before the machine made a DNS request.
+To modify it, change the permission of this file

 ```
-sudo chmod 777 hosts
+sudo chmod 777 /etc/hosts
 ```

 and edit it so that the server name "jhuws.edu" is mapped to the IP addresses.